augustinevt/ember-template/README.md

 # Ember-template

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This could easily serve as a starter for an Ember.js app

 ## Prerequisites